- ORDER: Strigiformes

 - Cárabo Norteamericano (Spanish)

 Barred Owls often take up residence in nest boxes in mature forests.
 Consider putting up a nest box to attract a breeding pair.
 Make sure you put it up well before breeding season.
 Attach a guard to keep predators from raiding eggs and young.
 Find out more about nest boxes on our Attract Birds pages.
 You'll find plans for building a nest box of the appropriate size on our All About Birdhouses site.

 - The Great Horned Owl is the most serious predatory threat to the Barred Owl.
 Although the two species often live in the same areas, a Barred Owl will move to another part of its territory when a Great Horned Owl is nearby.

 - Pleistocene fossils of Barred Owls, at least 11,000 years old, have been dug up in Florida, Tennessee, and Ontario.

 - Barred Owls don’t migrate, and they don’t even move around very much.
 Of 158 birds that were banded and then found later, none had moved farther than 6 miles away.

 - Despite their generally sedentary nature, Barred Owls have recently expanded their range into the Pacific Northwest.
 There, they are displacing and hybridizing with Spotted Owls—their slightly smaller, less aggressive cousins—which are already threatened from habitat loss.

 - Young Barred Owls can climb trees by grasping the bark with their bill and talons, flapping their wings, and walking their way up the trunk.

-- The oldest recorded Barred Owl was at least 24 years, 1 month old.
-It was banded in Minnesota in 1986, and found dead, entangled in fishing gear, in the same state in 2010.
+- The oldest recorded Barred Owl was at least 26 years, 7 months old.
+It was banded in North Carolina in 1993, and caught due to injury in 2019.